Beaumont-Hamel Newfoundland Memorial: Newfoundland Regiment Memorial

 The memorial is one of seven identical memorials erected following the First World War.
-Six were erected in France, Belgium, and at Bowring Park in St. John's, Newfoundland; the seventh was erected in Turkey.
-The sixth memorial was not a national war memorial but rather a gift of Major William Howe Greene who donated it to Bowring Park.
+Six were erected in France, Belgium, and at the Newfoundland Pavilion at the British Empire Exhibition; at the conclusion of the exhibition, the monument was moved to Bowring Park in St. John's, Newfoundland as a gift of Major William Howe Greene.
+The seventh monument was erected in Turkey.
 The memorial is a bronze caribou, the emblem of the Royal Newfoundland Regiment, standing atop a cairn of Newfoundland granite facing the former foe with head thrown high in defiance.
 At the Beaumont-Hamel Newfoundland Memorial site the mound rises approximately 50 ft from ground level.
 The mounds are also surrounded by native Newfoundland plants.
 At the base of the Beaumont-Hamel Newfoundland Memorial mound, three bronze tablets carry the names of 820 members of the Royal Newfoundland Regiment, the Newfoundland Royal Naval Reserve, and the Mercantile Marines who gave their lives in the First World War and have no known grave.
 The memorial is situated close to the headquarters dugout of the 88th Brigade, the brigade of which the Newfoundland Regiment was a part.
 Sixteen memorial designs were submitted to Nangle for review.
 He recommended that the government accept British sculptor Basil Gotto’s plan to erect five identical caribou statues in memory of the regiment.
-Gotto was already well known in Newfoundland as he had been previously commissioned to execute the statue of the Fighting Newfoundlander located in Bowring Park.
+Gotto was already well known in Newfoundland as he had been previously commissioned to execute the statue of The Fighting Newfoundlander located in Bowring Park.
 The landscape architect who designed the sites and supervised their construction, was Rudolph Cochius, a native of the Netherlands living in St. John's.
 It was decided to plant many of Newfoundland's native tree species, such as spruce, dogberry and juniper, along the boundaries of the site.
 In total, over 5,000 trees were transplanted before the project was completed in 1925.
 The memorial was unveiled at the official opening of the site by Field Marshal Earl Haig on 7 June 1925.
-Those that participated or were present included Chief of the French General Staff, Marshal of France Marie Émile Fayolle, Newfoundland Colonial Secretary John Bennett, Lieutenant Generals Aylmer Hunter-Weston and Beauvoir De Lisle, Major-General D. E. Cayley and former regimental commanding officers Lieutenant-Colonel Arthur Lovell and Adolph Ernest Bernard.
+Those that participated or were present included Chief of the French General Staff, Marshal of France Marie Émile Fayolle, Newfoundland Cabinet Secretary Sir John Robert Bennett, Lieutenant Generals Aylmer Hunter-Weston and Beauvoir De Lisle, Major-General D. E. Cayley and former regimental commanding officers Lieutenant-Colonel Arthur Lovell and Adolph Ernest Bernard.